 Harri Piispanen (b.1981) is a Helsinki based visual and performance artist.
 Graduated from Aalto University’s Environmental Art master program in 2014, his earlier studies consist of material based art, namely glass and ceramics.

 Currently working with a wide range of materials Piispanen revolves his practice around the creation of objects and their use within performances.
-The performances are made either as interventions or for video.
-The topics covered stem from sometimes quite dark personal experiences but are never displayed without a sense of humour.
+Each performances is made either as an intervention, live, for video or all of the previous.